abraham-ukachi/boutique-en-ligne/README.md

 </p>

 <p align="center">
-  The number <strong>#1</strong>🏆  online store for all your musical needs 🎶 🎸 🎹 🎺 🪘 <br> MIT licensed and currently under development.
+  The number <strong>#1</strong>🏆  online store for all your musical needs or instruments 🎶 🎸 🎹 🎺 🪘 <br> MIT licensed and currently under development.
 </p>

 <p align="center">